symbolworks/symbolfront/README.md

 ```
 Tasks.

-    Task List - the list is empty.
+    Task List - The list is empty.

 Commands.